Leifhaa/IN4030-oblig-3/README.md

 #### 3:
    ![alt text](docs/images/factorization-process.png)

-After all threads were finished, they had a local array of factors which they would.
-The last thing we have to do is to merge these arrays and add the remainder if there is any.
+After all threads were finished, they had a local array of factors.
+The final thing we have to do is to merge these arrays and add the remainder if there is any.
 Then we have the complete factorization and are finished.

 ### 5. Implementation – a somewhat detailed description of how your Java program works & how tested.